What's an Index? What's a Palette?

 The index might be a 4 bit value (16 colors in palette) or a 8 bit value (256 colors in palette) for each pixel, the idea being that this is much smaller than storing 24 bits for every pixel.
 But an 8 bit number can only contain a numerical value of 0 to 255, so only 256 colors can be in the palette of possible colors.
-The size of most graphics files can be limited to use 16 colors, which only uses 4 bit indexes, making the file smaller yet, half the 8 bit size for the index for each pixel.
+The size of many graphics files can be limited to use 16 colors, which only uses 4 bit indexes, making the file smaller yet, half the 8 bit size for the index for each pixel.

 Not that the graphics may appear to have only say four colors, but any sharp edges (like say on text characters) are aliased, adding a few new intermediate shades of the colors, blending the edges so that the jaggies don't show.
 So if you count four colors, assume 8 or 16 colors will make it look a little better.
 Try it and look anyway.

 The file also contains the palette too, which is the table of the selected 24 bit colors, or 3 bytes of RGB overhead for each color in the palette (768 bytes for 256 colors).
 The first RGB color in the table is index 0, the second RGB color is index 1, etc. There can be at most only 256 colors in the palette.

 So indexed files have 24 bits stored for each palette color, but not for each pixel.
 Each pixel only stores either a 4 bit or 8 bit index to specify which palette color is used.
 Of course, in comparison, a 24-bit RGB image would store 24 bits RGB for each pixel (3x more size than 8 bit indexed), but without the 256-color 24-bit palette (only 768 bytes).
 But JPG compression can reduce this file size substantially, and 24-bit RGB can show 16.7 million colors, instead of only 256 colors.
 So, GIF would not be used for color photo images today.